10 Surprising Ways Turmeric Benefits a Woman’s HealthReading Time: 9 minutes

 An often-asked question is “Can I just eat turmeric root to get the good benefits of curcumin?”

-While there is no doubt that using turmeric spice in your cooking has great health benefits (and is tasty to boot!), curcumin is not easily absorbed by the body.
+While there is no doubt that using turmeric spice in your cooking has great health benefits (and is tasty to boot!), even taking a high dose of curcumin does not guarantee it will be absorbed by the body.
 While many supplement brands use black pepper to increase the bioavailability of curcumin, there are some downsides to combining turmeric and black pepper.